kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 '/yourZone/home/userName/permission'
 ```

-You can list given permissions for a collection:
+You can list given permissions for a collection by providing it to `session.permissions.get()`:

 ```py
 >>> acl_coll = session.permissions.get(coll)[0]